kkensuke/myjb-en/_build/html/_sources/basic/linux.md

-`tree`: print contents of current directory in a tree-like format.
+`tree`: print contents of the current directory in a tree-like format.
 You can use `tree -d` to print directory contents.
 You can use `tree -L` to print directory contents up to a certain level.
 You have to install `tree` command in bash first.
 ```bash
 brew install tree